sega pattern,

 An API Gateway is a service that acts as an entry point for all client requests in a microservices architecture.

-It sits between the clients and the microservices, routing requests, handling authentication/authorization, enforcing security,
+It sits between the clients and the microservices, routing requests, handling authentication/authorization, enforcing security, and providing additional cross-cutting concerns like rate limiting, logging, and monitoring.

-simplifying the clients' interactions with the microservices.
+API Gateways centralize these concerns, simplifying the clients' interactions with the microservices.

 14. Feign : What is Spring Cloud OpenFeign?